 How much to plant per person for a year’s worth of food or how many plants per person… ’tis a much asked question when one is trying to harvest and preserve enough food to take their family through an entire year without buying it from the store.

-As we shared in Episode #81 with my father and 17 Self-Sufficiency Tips from the Great Depression and 1940’s almost all of the food they ate was what they grew and put up themselves.
+As we shared in Episode #81 with my father and 17 Self-Sufficiency Tips from the Great Depression and 1940’s almost all of the food they ate was what they grew and put up themselves, knowing how to grow all your own food was crucial to survival.
 This used to be a way of life, planting and putting up your own food to see you through.
 It was how the pioneers did it.

 Most of us aren’t relying completely on what we plant and preserve ourselves, we’re still supplementing with the grocery store.
 But what if you did have to survive on what you’d planted and put up.
 How much money would it free up for you and your family?

 Listen to this post (just push play below) and all our episodes of the

 Pioneering Today Podcast while you’re on the go, scrubbing the house, cooking up dinner (can I get an invite?), or mucking out stalls!
 I post new episodes Friday mornings.
 You can subscribe via RSS and receive every episode for free.